PROP B Technology

 What is a Campus Retrofit?

 A campus retrofit involves upgrading old campus technology.
 Equipment older than 5, 6 or 7 years is replaced during a retrofit.
-As part of a retrofit, classrooms receive a teacher laptop and a monitor, a desktop computer, interactive panels for instruction, and the campus' standard ratio of devices to students in the classroom is increased to 50%.
-Other areas of the campus such as the library, computer labs, offices, and the cafeteria receive new desktop computers.
+As part of a retrofit, classrooms receive a teacher laptop and a monitor, interactive panels for instruction, and the campus' standard ratio of devices to students in the classroom is increased to 50%.* Other areas of the campus such as the library, computer labs, offices, and the cafeteria receive new desktop computers.
 In addition, campuses receive document cameras, updated projectors for labs, and other necessary peripheral equipment including ID badge printers, Raptor printer/scanners, handheld scanners and some replacement printers.

 When are retrofits completed?